-Devon and Somerset Fire and Rescue Service staff and representatives have a duty to report any child protection or welfare concern through the appropriate organisational channels so that any concerns may then be reported to the appropriate local Children's Social Care Office or Police.
+Devon & Somerset Fire & Rescue Service staff and representatives have a duty to report any child protection or welfare concern through the appropriate organisational channels, so that any concerns may then be reported to the appropriate local children's social care office or police.

-All adults who work with, and on behalf of children are accountable for the way in which they exercise authority; manage risk; use resources; and safeguard children, young people and vulnerable adults
+All adults who work with, and on behalf of children are accountable for the way in which they exercise authority, manage risk, use resources, and safeguard children, young people and vulnerable adults.

-Whether working in a paid or voluntary capacity or on behalf of Devon & Somerset Fire & Rescue Service these adults have a duty to keep children, young people and vulnerable adults safe and to protect them from sexual, physical and emotional harm and neglect.
+Whether working in a paid or voluntary capacity or on behalf of Devon & Somerset Fire & Rescue Service, these people have a duty to keep children, young people and vulnerable adults safe and to protect them from sexual, physical and emotional harm and neglect.
 Children, young people and vulnerable adults have the right to be treated with respect and dignity.
 It follows that trusted adults are expected to take reasonable steps to ensure the safety and wellbeing of children, young people and vulnerable adults.

-The Service attend an average of more than 65 suicide related incidents per year, these incidents can be resource intensive and have a significant impact on attending crews.
+The Service attend an average of more than 65 suicide related incidents a year, these incidents can be resource intensive and have a significant impact on attending crews.